skeeto/illume/README.md

 cursor position.

-**Recommendation**: DeepSeek produces the best FIM output, followed by Qwen.
+**Recommendation**: DeepSeek produces the best FIM output, followed by Qwen and Granite.
 Both also work out-of-the-box with llama.cpp `/infill`.

 ## Environment